gregwebs/blog.gregweber.info/posts/2013-4-29-mac-setup.markdown

+---
-# A Linux developer on a Mac
+title: "A Linux developer on a Mac"
+---

 I have used Windows, Mac & Linux.
 I don't like Windows at all, although I don't have much experience with the latest versions of Windows.
 I much prefer Linux to Mac.
 However, Linux driver support sucks: I have always had issues with my laptops.
 Mac provides solid hardware plus you can run Mac-only software.